roadrunner-server/docs/kv/overview.md

     config: { }
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> to interact with the RoadRunner KV plugin, you will need to have the RPC defined in the rpc configuration section.
+to interact with the RoadRunner KV plugin, you will need to have the RPC defined in the rpc configuration section.
 You
-> can refer to the documentation page [here](../php/rpc.md) to learn more about the configuration.
+can refer to the documentation page [here](../php/rpc.md) to learn more about the configuration.
+{% endhint %}

 ## PHP client